martinalicheri/Project1-CSCI270/CSCI270-A1-Template.md

 ### 🖋️ Reflection
 How did using GitHub affect your development process?
 What new Git or GitHub skills did you gain?

+In all truth, I had barely used GitHub before; I only did the bare minimum for the assignment.<br>
+Now that I actually had to make a usable repo and a page using GitHub, I found it very confusing<br>
+at first, and had to struggle through it, but it started making more sense.
+In a way, then,<br>
+I think I gained all the beginner's skills, because I went from knowing nothing to being able<br>
+to make and use a repo for a personal project!

 ---

 ## 🧠 Final Reflection